laurentpayot/verticalize/README.md

 ### Methods and properties

-To call a method or to get a property of the previous V-pipe output (or of the initial value), you can use an anonymous function like `count => count.add(1)`, but or convenience Verticalize allows you to use a direct dot syntax.
+To call a method or to get a property of the previous pipe output (or of the initial value), you can use an anonymous function like `count => count.add(1)`, but or convenience Verticalize allows you to use a direct dot syntax.

 ```js
 V ( [1, 2, 3],        // initial Array value